 To safeguard the CDBG-DR investment in the property, HCD will require a deed restriction on properties funded through the program.
 The deed restriction will remain in effect for a period of two years following the date of receipt of the certificate of occupancy of the rehabilitated or reconstructed structure.
 For the length of the deed restriction, the property must remain as the primary residence of the owner-occupants to whom the rehabilitation/reconstruction grant was made.
 This means the property cannot be sold, cannot be used as a second home, cannot be converted into rental property, and otherwise cannot have its use changed by the property owner of record at the time of the disaster.
-Compliance with the deed restriction will result in grant fund recovery.
+Compliance with the deed restriction will be monitored annually by HCD, and failure to comply with the deed restriction will result in grant fund recovery.